rereed92/rebeccareed-v1/README.md

 # Rebecca Reed

-Personal website built using Handlebars.js and Gulp.js as a task runner
+Personal website built using Handlebars.js, HTML, SCSS (following ITCSS and BEM methodologies), JavaScript and Gulp.js as a task runner